airalab/robonomics-wiki/docs/mqtt-hassos.md

     https://github.com/home-assistant/core
 ---

-**This article describes how to install MQTT broker to Home Assistant OS.
-If you are on this page, this is mean that you complete "Upgrade Your Home Assistant OS" and the "Home Assistant init" articles.**
+**This article describes how to install MQTT broker to Home Assistant OS.**

 ## Install MQTT Broker